klange/toaruos/README.md

 Currently, the only supported environment is QEMU, as our limited graphics drivers do not operate on most real hardware.

+### User Accounts ###

+The default root password is `toor`.
+There is also a regular user `local` with password `local`.
+While general system security is lacking, most system-modifying calls to the kernel require root privileges.
+When booting directly to a graphical terminal, the system will run in single-user mode and automatically log in as root.
+When running in graphical or VGA-terminal mode, a login screen is presented.
+When logging in graphically, the terminal window that appears controls the session; you can log out by exiting it.
+Most of this is temporary as the graphical environment is still under development.

 ## Dependencies ##

 ### Kernel ###